franzholz/fh_debug/README.md

 The Extension Manager configuration of fh_debug will be added to the IP address of the Install Tool.
 IPADDRESS = 34.22.11.12
 Your current IP address is shown in the Extension Manager view of fh_debug below the field IPADDRESS.
+If your provides has an ip version 6 activated, then you must enter it in the IPv6 format.

 ### example: